yssjtu/code-translation/README.md

 # Few-Shot Code Translation via Task-adapted Prompt Learning

-This replication package for our paper **Few-Shot Code Translation via Task-adapted Prompt Learning** includes source code of our model, dataset and results.
+This replication package for our paper "**Few-Shot Code Translation via Task-adapted Prompt Learning**" includes source code of our model, dataset and results.
 We hope this artifact can motivate and help future research on code translation and prompt learning.

 **Introduction**